philbedard/routinator-xr/README.md

 # routinator-xr
-Docker image to run routinator on IOS-XR
+Docker build script and built image to run Routinator 3000 on IOS-XR, please see the blog at http://xrdocs.io/blogs/routinator-hosted-on-xr for much more detail.